Johnny Ramone: Guitar technique

+Johnny initially selected a Mosrite guitar "because it was the cheapest guitar in the store" and the instrument was not considered trendy or fashionable: "I also didn’t wanna get a guitar that everybody else was using."
+Journalist Everett True later summarized Johnny's philosophy as "all [Electric] guitars sound the same when turned up loud enough", and Mosrites were his main instruments because their lightweight body and thin neck suited his playing style.
+Occasionally, he was known to use guitars by Fender, Hamer or other companies.
+But these guitars were often backups or for occasional studio work, and he overwhelmingly preferred Mosrite.

 Politics

 Johnny was one of the few conservatives in the punk rock community: a staunch supporter of the Republican Party and an advocate of American Exceptionalism.

 In 1985, Joey Ramone, Dee Dee Ramone and Jean Beauvoir composed the song "Bonzo Goes to Bitburg" for the Ramones, which criticized President Ronald Reagan's controversial visit to a German military cemetery.
 The song was rush-released as a single in the UK, but the song was retitled "My Brain Is Hanging Upside Down" when it appeared on the album Animal Boy (1986).
 Johnny later said, "They couldn't talk about my favorite president like that.
 So we agreed to use another title."

 Johnny made his political affiliation known to the world in 2002, when the Ramones were inducted into the Rock and Roll Hall of Fame.
 After thanking all who made the honor possible, he said, "God bless President Bush, and God bless America".

 In a 2003 interview, Johnny reiterated, "I think Reagan was the best President in my life."
 He also stated that he believed that "punk is right wing", adding that "when you think of who punks are, they're greasers, people who didn't fit in, but they didn't back down either.
 Who above all, love America."

 Johnny was quoted by The Guardian as saying, "I figure people drift toward liberalism at a young age, and I always hope that they change when they see how the world really is."